MSc Clinical Biochemistry: Career, Skills, Scope, Options, Outlook

 Knowledge and Skills Required

-To succeed in an MSc Clinical Biochemistry program, students should have a strong foundation in biochemistry and chemistry, as well as good analytical and problem-solving skills.
+To succeed in an MSc Clinical Biochemistry program, students should have a strong foundation in biochemistry and chemistry and good analytical and problem-solving skills.
 They should also be comfortable working in a laboratory setting and using laboratory equipment and instruments.

-Some specific knowledge and skills that may be required or beneficial for students in a MSc Clinical Biochemistry program include:
+Some specific knowledge and skills that may be required or beneficial for students in an MSc Clinical Biochemistry program include:

 • Knowledge of the principles and techniques of biochemistry and chemistry, including chemical reactions, the structure and function of biological molecules, and biochemical pathways